Pranay62/Countries_WS/README.md

-# Certainly!
-Here's an example of a README file in Markdown format for your project:

 # Countries of the World: A Simple Example

 This project is a web scraping application that retrieves information about all the countries in the world from a single web page.
 The application uses Python with the requests, pandas, and BeautifulSoup libraries to scrape the data.